UIUC-SINE/uiuc-sine.github.io/README.md

 Put reports in `reports/[name]/my_report.md` or `reports/[name]/my_report/` for a collection of files.

-Reports can be in [Markdown](https://commonmark.org/help/) or HTML, but should include YAML frontmatter at the top if you want them to show up in the reports page.
+Reports can be in [Markdown](https://commonmark.org/help/) or HTML.
+They should include a YAML frontmatter at the top of the file if you want them to show up in the reports page.

 ```
 ---